drmohundro/mohundro.com/blog/articles/2006-01-10-i-really-like-visual-studio-2005-but.md

 Oh well.

-<strong>NOTE</strong>: Don't take this the wrong way.
+**NOTE**: Don't take this the wrong way.
 I still love VS2005 as an IDE.
 However, it still has quite a few issues.
 The most annoying of which is the flickering while in the designer.
 And no, I never got that one up in the debugger either.

-<strong>UPDATE</strong>: For more information on this, see my new post [here](http://www.mohundro.com/blog/PermaLink,guid,a59a8f4f-a64d-431a-95b2-93f924c6a48a.aspx).
+**UPDATE**: For more information on this, see my new post [here](http://www.mohundro.com/blog/PermaLink,guid,a59a8f4f-a64d-431a-95b2-93f924c6a48a.aspx).